AdobeDocs/experience-manager-screens.en/help/user-guide/multizone-to-singlezone.md

 contentOwner: Jyotika Syal
 ---

-# MultiZone to SingleZone Transition {#multizone-to-singlezone-use-case}
+# Multi-Zone to Single-Zone Transition {#multizone-to-singlezone-use-case}

 ## Use Case Description {#use-case-description}

-This section describes a use case example that emphasizes on how to set up a multizone layout channel that alternates with a singlezone layout channel.
-Each channel has sequencing image/video assets.
+This section describes a use case example that emphasizes on how to set up a multi-zone layout channel that alternates with a single-zone layout channel.
+The multi-zone channel has sequencing image/video assets and it shows how you can set up project that alternates from multi-zone to single-zone and vice-versa.

 ### Preconditions {#preconditions}